sivadandem/Customer_Shopping_Behavior_Analysis/README.md

 "Let me show you the code structure.

 The project is organized into two main folders:
-- 'client' or 'frontend' for the React application
+- 'client' for the React application
-- 'server' or 'backend' for the Node.js API
+- 'server' for the Node.js API

 This separation makes the code maintainable and easy to deploy."
 ```

-**Action:** Show folder structure in VS Code
+**Action:** Show the folder structure in VS Code's file explorer.
+Point to the server folder (containing controllers, models, routes) and the client folder (containing src/components, src/pages, src/hooks).

+---

 #### 5.2 Backend - Schema

-**Screen:** Open MenuItem model file
+**Screen:** Open the MenuItem.js model file (e.g., in `server/models/MenuItem.js`)

 **Say:**
 ```
-"Here's the MenuItem schema.
+"Here's the MenuItem schema, located in my models folder.
 I've defined fields like name, description, category with enum validation, price, and ingredients array.

 The timestamps option automatically adds createdAt and updatedAt fields.